mapcat/airtest/README.md

 * User is not persistent.
 When loading the map, it will default to the first username in the list.
 * After a user's .alist is updated, the browser cache must be cleared manually in order to see the updated map.
-* The map uses Leaflet with an Open Street Map basemap.
-Currently only one iteration of each symbol is shown on the map (i.e. they don't reappear if you pan west or east past the International Date Line).
 * Many airports are missing.
 So far only airports visited by at least one user have been added.
 * Airport placement is inconsistent.
 Some icons are centered on runways, some on terminals, and some at other positions on airport property.
 Many locations were automatically generated using Copilot.